mnms/docs/docs/install-fbctl.md

 $ fbctl
 ```

-When FBCTL starts at the first time,  you needs to confirm 'base_directory'.
+When FBCTL starts for the first time,  you need to confirm 'base_directory'.

 [~/tsr2][^1] is default value.